29 Easy Side Hustles That Can Be Done On The Weekend (2023)

 Becoming an IG influencer may be a great gig if you are a savvy social media manager or just like spending your time on the gram.

 Instagram gives you a way to start earning more online.
 If you love taking selfies on your Instagram account, you may want to consider selling jewelry via your photos.
-Right now, Stella and Dot is giving any new stylists who start a business with them through the link below will get $350 in FREE accessories when they join.
+Currently, Stella and Dot are giving any new stylists who start a business with them through the link below, and they will get $350 in FREE accessories when they join.

 It’s a flexible gig in high demand, so selling via social media shouldn’t be a problem.
 If you like showing off the new items you buy on social media, this may be an easy way to make some extra income.